-- The Pros and Cons of Outsourcing Software Development
+- 4 Key Benefits of Outsourcing Software Development

-- 3 Key Tips For Efficient Software Development Outsourcing
+- 4 Simple Tips for Effective Software Development Outsourcing

 Let’s get started.

-These projects can range from developing custom software used by your company or developing commercial software for your customers.
+In software development outsourcing, a company hires a third-party service provider to handle its software development projects.
+The development services can range from developing custom software your company uses or developing commercial software for your customers.

-By outsourcing software development services, your internal IT team can focus on core competencies such as growth and innovation.
+Outsourcing software development services allow your internal IT team to focus on core competencies such as growth and innovation.

-Here are a few benefits of outsourcing your software development team:
+Here are four benefits of outsourcing your software development team:

 This is the principal reason why companies outsource their software development process.